nachochips/nachochips.github.io/_posts/2023-8-19-Pix2Pix_Class_Week_1.md

 ### 3. ReLU

-ReLU - Rectified Linear Activation:
-Think of ReLU as a light switch for a neuron in a neural network.
-It determines whether the neuron should "fire" or not based on the input it receives.
-Here's how it works:
+Imagine neural networks as a complex network of interconnected neurons, akin to the human brain.
+Now, think of ReLU (Rectified Linear Activation) as a key player in this intricate web, acting like a switch that decides whether a neuron should light up or remain dormant based on the incoming signals.
+Let's delve into this concept, shedding light on the mechanics of ReLU.

+#### The Decision Process:
-Input Evaluation: When an input value is passed to a neuron in a neural network, ReLU checks the value:
+When a value enters a neuron within the neural network, ReLU steps in to evaluate it.
+Here's how the process unfolds:

-If the input is positive or zero, ReLU lets the value pass unchanged.
+1) Positive or Zero?: If the input value is positive or zero, ReLU lets it pass through untouched.
+It's like giving the green light to information flow.

-If the input is negative, ReLU "turns off" the neuron by setting the output to zero.
+2) Negative?: However, if the input value is negative, ReLU flips the switch and sets the neuron's output to zero.
+Essentially, it silences the neuron, ensuring it doesn't contribute to the network's decision-making.

-In mathematical terms, the ReLU function can be defined as: f(x) = max(0, x)
+Mathematical Magic:
+This process can be translated into mathematical terms using a simple formula: $f(x) = max(0, x)$.
+In essence, it captures the idea of letting positive values flow freely while blocking negative ones.

 <img src="/docs/assets/reLU.png" width="80%" height="80%">
 [Source: https://yeowool0217.tistory.com/502]

-Benefits of ReLU:
+#### Benefits of ReLU:
 ReLU is popular in deep learning for a few key reasons:

 1) Simplicity: ReLU is a simple function that's computationally efficient to compute.